Jigsaw-Code/outline-server/src/shadowbox/README.md

 sudo bash -c "$(wget -qO- https://raw.githubusercontent.com/Jigsaw-Code/outline-server/master/src/server_manager/install_scripts/install_server.sh)"
 ```

-Use `bash -x` instead at the end of the command if you need to debug the installation.
+Use `sudo --preserve-env` if you need to pass environment variables.
+Use `bash -x` if you need to debug the installation.

 ## Running from source code